 |Transcript of SCA's standup briefing (English only)

-Following is the transcript of the standup briefing given by the Secretary for Constitutional Affairs, Mr Stephen Lam, after attending the motion debate on "Electing the Chief Executive by universal suffrage" of the Legislative Council meeting this (November 22) afternoon (English only):
+Following is the transcript of the standup briefing given by the Secretary for Constitutional Affairs, Mr Stephen Lam, after attending the Legislative Council meeting this (December 6) afternoon (English only):